nguyenchiencong/nguyenchiencong.github.io/_pages/dao.md

 The name <ch>道德經</ch> can be translated as <o>Book of Ethics</o>.
 Ethics in Western languages date back to ēthike (moral philosophy), which draws its origin from the word ēthos (manners).
 Meanwhile, in Chinese-related languages, <ch>道德</ch> is composed of <ch>道</ch> [way] and <ch>德</ch> [virtue].
 The word <ch>道</ch> itself is composed of <ch>辶</ch> [walking] and <ch>首</ch> [head], and the word <ch>德</ch> has <ch>彳</ch> [small step] and <ch>心</ch> [heart] in it.

 This work is said to be composed by [老子](https://en.wikipedia.org/wiki/Laozi) [Lao Tzu], divided into 2 main parts: Upper and Lower.
 With erudite words, 81 chapters go through many topics from how to live to how to govern.
-The Dao De Jing may have been patched together by many authors, and we do not really know exactly who Lao Tzu was.
+The Dao De Jing may have been patched together by many authors, and we do not really know exactly who Lao Tzu was ; it doesn't really matter.
 Due to many variations, the number of words in the Dao De Jing is still inconsistent:

 \* 2 copies of the [Silk Book](https://web.hnmuseum.com/zh-hans/zuixintuijie/%E5%B8%9B%E4%B9%A6%E3%80%8A%E8%80%81% E5%AD%90%E4%B9%99%E6%9C%AC%E3%80%8B) (帛书) written on silk found at Mǎ wáng duī (馬王堆), the first (<ch>甲</ch>) version includes 5342 words, the second (<ch>乙</ch>) version includes 5344 words.
 \* The book《道德經章句》by Hé Shàng Gōng (河上公) has 5201 words.
 \* The book《老子道德經注》by Wáng Bì (王弼) has 5162 words.
 \* The writing on bamboo cards found at Guō diàn (郭店) has over 13,000 words, of which more than 2,000 words are similar to other versions.

-There are many profound parts and some obscure parts, a few chapters lack unity with the whole work.
+There are many profound parts and some obscure parts.
 Many passages are somewhat too imperative while still trying to be realistic and are therefore too abstract.
 It's like saying how to do things without asking why things should be that way.
 In the end, it is still just a self-projecting approach to reality, not reality itself.
 Because of the lack of an existential investigation into the nature of thinking and the self.
 One cannot find order in disorder, one has to look at disorder and understand it first.
 The main theme of the work is non-action (<ch>無為</ch>), but for non-action to be, it must start from non-self (<ch>無我</ch>).
 And to be selfless, one has to understand the self beforehand.

 Another limitation is the absence of words related to the radical <ch>由</ch> [cause] in the entire work, such as <ch>情由</ch> [love/reason], <ch>自由</ch> [freedom] or <ch>宇宙</ch> [cosmos: infinite time and space].
 Necessary when wanting to convey a monism such as <ch>道</ch> [dao/way].